takuyaisomura/computational_cost/README.md

 The number of cities is N = 500.
 The simulation is conducted with 50 different travelling salesman problems.

+Run 'fig4.m'.
 The simulation should take approximately 28 hours.

 ## License